IHE/RAD.IRA/input/pagecontent/rad-x3.md

 Per FHIRcast, this `report` context will become the current context in this reporting session.

-If the `report`, `patient` and `study` contexts in the request match an existing report context which has not been terminated, then the Manager shall update that report context and set it to be the current context.
+If the `report`, `patient` and `study` contexts in the request match an existing report context which has not been closed, then the Manager shall update that report context and set it to be the current context.

 #### 2:3.X3.4.2 Open Report Context Response Message